 I'm an opinionated journalist.

-I do straight interviews a lot of times.
+I do straight interviews a lot of times, plenty of times, but I also give opinion.

-and this guy, Peter Strzok, and the guy that was removed from Robert Mueller's apparently now one-sided and biased team that he put together this summer after it was discovered that he was uh sending anti Trump texts, pro Hillary Clinton text to another woman that apparently he was having a relationship with, and she worked as a top FBI lawyer under deputy director Andrew McCabe.
+And I want to get into at length what we talked about yesterday, and that is, you know, the scandal that has now developed within the top ranks of the FBI and this guy, Peter Strzok, and the guy that was removed from Robert Mueller's apparently now one-sided and biased team that he put together this summer after it was discovered that he was sending anti-Trump texts, pro-Hillary Clinton texts,

-And from what we know, Strzok, you know, the guy that favors Hillary and hates Trump, that this guy, Hillary Clinton loving official at the FBI was intimately involved with investigating Hillary Clinton's use of a private email server.
+And from what we know, Strzok, you know, the guy that favors Hillary and hates Trump, that this guy, Hillary Clinton-loving official at the FBI, was intimately involved with investigating Hillary Clinton's use of a private email server.

-And as Catherine Herrich at Fox pointed out, Strzok was on the ground floor of the server investigation, and that included participating in the July 2nd, 2016 interview of Hillary Clinton, where she was not put under oath.
+And as Catherine Herridge at Fox pointed out, Strzok was on the ground floor of the server investigation, and that included participating in the July 2nd, 2016 interview of Hillary Clinton, where she was not put under oath.

 And he was also involved in recommending whether or not Hillary Clinton should be prosecuted.